ortus-docs/commandbox-docs/task-runners/helpful-commands/checksums.md

 The `checksum` command will also write out a file that contains the hash which is a common requirement for builds that produce artifacts.

 Write checksum(s) to a file named after the original file plus a new extension.
-This will create a file called "myFile.zip.md5".
+This will create a file called `myFile.zip.md5`.

 ```
 checksum myFile.zip md5 --write
 ```

-Control the file extension like so.  (`--write` is optional when supplying an extension)  This will create a file called "myFile.zip.hash".
+Control the file extension like so.  (`--write` is optional when supplying an extension)  This will create a file called `myFile.zip.hash`.

 ```
 checksum path=myFile.zip extension=hash --write